Last Updated on

 - It is also helpful for the parents as they also get to sleep for long hours.

-Though swaddling may have many benefits for your baby, you cannot continue to practise it forever.
+Though swaddling may have many benefits for your baby, you cannot continue to practice it forever.
 You should stop swaddling your baby after a while.
 In the following paragraphs, we shall discuss when and how to do it.

 When Should You Stop Swaddling Your Baby?

 - Sometimes you may notice that your baby will try to break free from the swaddle.
 This does not mean you should stop swaddling.
 This could be due to two reasons, loose swaddling or wrong size of the blanket.
-However, if your baby still breaks free, then it may be the time to stop swaddling.
+However, if your baby still breaks free, then it may be time to stop swaddling.

 - Make sure your baby is not swaddled all day long, which is even when he is awake.
 Swaddling a newborn baby for longer durations is still fine as he spends most of the time sleeping.
 It is also very important for the baby to move his limbs to develop his gross motor skills.
 Therefore, it will be a good idea to not swaddle your baby when he is not sleeping.